paul-wolf/djaq/docs/functions.rst

 Functions
 ---------

-If a function is not defined by DjangoQuery, then the function name is checked with a whitelist of functions.
+If a function is not defined by DjaqQuery, then the function name is checked with a whitelist of functions.
 There are approximately 350 functions available.
-These are currently on supported for Postgresql and only those will work that don’t use syntax that special to Postgresql.
+These are currently only supported for Postgresql and only those will work that don’t use syntax that is special to Postgresql.
 Additionally, the Postgis functions are only available if you have installed Postgis.